 What Are the Different Types of Restaurant Liability Insurance?

-- Liquor Liability policies covers lawsuits resulting bodily injury or property damage due to your restaurant’s alcohol service.
+- Liquor Liability policies cover lawsuits resulting in bodily injury or property damage due to your restaurant’s alcohol service.
 The most common claim is a drunk driving incident.

 - Employment Practices Liability policies (also known as EPLI) cover you when there is legal action from an employee claiming harassment, discrimination, or wrongful termination.
 A comprehensive EPLI policy can also protect you from these same claims by non-employees- such as customers or vendors.